Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed June 2025

-This course examines the evolving housing policies and planning initiatives across Washington State, with a particular focus on King County and Seattle.
-Presenters from the City of Seattle and the Office of Governor Bob Ferson discuss key legislative outcomes from the recent session that directly impact housing development and affordability
+Explore how housing policy shapes development outcomes in Seattle and Washington State with a particular focus on King County and Seattle.
+Presenters from the City of Seattle and the Office of Governor Bob Ferson discuss key legislative outcomes that directly impact affordable housing development.

 Presenter: